The word 'ctlopez.com.'

 Remembering friends is why Bradley said it's important to come out to the memorial.
 She's recently been troubled by health issues and requires a walker now to get around -- so walking the distance to the memorial is difficult.
 But, she said, it's important.

 "It's hard for me to get around now, but I suggested coming out today," she said.
-"It's nice to come out here; it's peaceful; you get a chance to reflect, and we still miss them and wish they were here with us."
+"It's nice to come out here; it's peaceful; you get a chance to reflect, and we still miss them and wish they were here with us." Ω

 A tiny four-by-four grid of dots.
+A tiny collection of letters of the alphabet.
 A tiny representation of the Mandelbrot Set.
 An oscillator from the Game of Life.
 A twisty thing.
 A snowflake.